More Than 1 Million People Ordered To Evacuate As Hurricane Florence Approaches

 In addition to evacuations, more than half of schools in 26 South Carolina counties are closed on Tuesday, with no reopening date set.

-"Some schools in the inland counties will be used as shelters," McMaster said of that move.
+"Some schools in the inland counties will be used as shelters," McMaster tweeted about that move.
 He added, "we want to keep the roads as clear as possible for the one million evacuees we are expecting."

 North Carolina